Conformal symmetries in the extremal process of two-dimensional discrete Gaussian Free Field

-0.3cm \begin{quote} \textbf{Abstract:} We study the extremal process associated with the Discrete Gaussian Free Field on the square lattice and show how the conformal symmetries manifest themselves in the scaling limit.
-Specifically, we prove that the joint process of spatial positions~($x$) and centered values~($h$) of the extreme local maxima in lattice versions of a bounded domain~$D\subset\C$ converges, as the lattice spacing tends to zero, to a Poisson point process with intensity measure $Z^D(\textd x)\otimes\texte^{-\alpha h}\textd h$, where~$\alpha$ is a constant derived from overall normalization of the field and~$Z^D$ is a random a.s.-finite measure on~$D$.
-The laws of the measures $\{Z^D\}$ are naturally interrelated; restrictions to subdomains are governed by a Gibbs-Markov property and images under analytic bijections~$f$ by the transformation rule $(Z^{f(D)}\circ f)(\textd x)\laweq |f'(x)|^4 Z^D(\textd x)$.
-Conditions are also given that determine the laws of these measures uniquely.
-All but one of these are known to hold for the critical Liouville Quantum Gravity measure associated with the Continuum Gaussian Free Field. \end{quote}
+0.3cm \begin{quote} \textbf{Abstract:} We study the extremal process associated with the Discrete Gaussian Free Field on the square lattice and elucidate how the conformal symmetries manifest themselves in the scaling limit.
+Specifically, we prove that the joint process of spatial positions~($x$) and centered values~($h$) of the extreme local maxima in lattice versions of a bounded domain~$D\subset\C$ converges, as the lattice spacing tends to zero, to a Poisson point process with intensity measure $Z^D(\textd x)\otimes\texte^{-\alpha h}\textd h$, where~$\alpha$ is a constant and~$Z^D$ is a random a.s.-finite measure on~$D$.
+The random measures $\{Z^D\}$ are naturally interrelated; restrictions to subdomains are governed by a Gibbs-Markov property and images under analytic bijections~$f$ by the transformation rule $(Z^{f(D)}\circ f)(\textd x)\laweq |f'(x)|^4\, Z^D(\textd x)$.
+Conditions are given that determine the laws of these measures uniquely.
+These identify~$Z^D$ with the critical Liouville Quantum Gravity associated with the Continuum Gaussian Free Field. \end{quote}